Mystery Science Theater 3000

 Mystery Science Theater 3000 (abbreviated as MST3K) is an American science fiction comedy television series created by Joel Hodgson.
 The show premiered on KTMA-TV (now WUCW) in Saint Paul, Minnesota, on November 24, 1988.
 It then moved to nationwide broadcast, first on The Comedy Channel for two seasons, then Comedy Central for five seasons until its cancellation in 1996.
 Thereafter, it was picked up by The Sci-Fi Channel and aired for three more seasons until another cancellation in August 1999.
 A 60-episode syndication package titled The Mystery Science Theater Hour was produced in 1993 and broadcast on Comedy Central and syndicated to TV stations in 1995.

 In 2015, Hodgson led a crowdfunded revival of the series with 14 episodes in its eleventh season, first released on Netflix on April 14, 2017, with another six-episode season following on November 22, 2018.
 A second successful crowdfunding effort in 2021 produced 13 additional episodes shown on the Gizmoplex, an online platform that Hodgson developed which launched in March 2022.
-As of 2023, 230 episodes and a feature film had been produced as well as four live tours.
+As of 2026, 231 episodes and a feature film have been produced, as well as four live tours.
+Four new episodes, dubbed MST3K: The RiffTrax Experiments, and starring the show's Sci-Fi Channel-era cast, are planned for 2026.